 MT.
 MILDRED (8,398') CLASS 1

-Location: 6 miles SW of Squaw Valley, CA
+Location: 6 miles SW of the Olympic Village, CA

 Drive: Take I-80 to the "Foresthill Auburn Ravine Road," which is 2.3 miles east from Maple Street Exit in Auburn, CA, and head south to Foresthill.
 After 17 miles from the Interstate, take the paved "Mosquito Ridge Road" right, signed "French Meadows 36."
 Drive east 34.5 miles on paved "96" to French Meadows Reservoir.
 Crossing the dam, turn left at the junction.
 Proceed 5.1 miles to the end of pavement.
 Pass Ahart Campground, and pass a sign, "Talbot Campground 3."
 This is all excellent gravel road.
 After 1.4 miles more, go straight (right), following a sign, "Foresthill Divide," on "51."
 At another junction, in 0.9 mile more, go straight (left), following the main road.
 Go right, after 0.5 mile more, at the next fork, following a sign, "Granite Chief Wilderness Talbot Campground."
 After another 0.4 mile, come to the signed "Picayune Trailhead" and Talbot Campground.
 Park just before a deep stream crossing.